Tina Makereti: Awards and prizes

 Makereti's first book, Once Upon a Time in Aotearoa, won the inaugural fiction prize at the Ngā Kupu Ora Māori Book Awards in 2011.
 Where the Rēkohu Bone Sings was longlisted for the Dublin Literary Award 2016 and won the 2014 Ngā Kupu Ora Aotearoa Māori Book Award for Fiction.

 In 2009, Makereti won the non-fiction category of the Royal Society of New Zealand Manhire Prize for Creative Science Writing with her piece Twitch and the Pikihuia Award for Best Short Story Written in English for Skin and Bones.
 She was Regional Winner, Pacific, of the 2016 Commonwealth Short Story Prize with her story, 'Black Milk'.

 In 2012, she was Writer in Residence at the Museum der Weltkulturen in Frankfurt.
 During her tenure there, she opened the Frankfurt walk which featured New Zealand authors and reproduced part of the Wellington Writers Walk.

 In 2013, she was the New Zealand Film Archive Curator-at-Large, using film material such as home movie footage, news and advertisements to create a series of exhibitions exploring the social history of childhood in Aotearoa New Zealand.
 She was the 2014 Randell Cottage Writer in Residence and in the same year she took part in Roadwords, a literary tour of southern South Island towns, with three other writers.
 In 2016, she was awarded the 2016 NZSA Peter & Dianne Beatson Fellowship.

 In 2022, Tina Makereti's Lumpectomy won the Landfall Essay Competition.

 Her novel, The Mires, was a finalist for the Jann Medlicott Acorn Prize for Fiction at the 2025 Ockham New Zealand Book Awards.
+The following year, This Compulsion in Us, a nonfiction collection of essays, won the General Non-fiction Award at the same awards.
+The judges said her book was "an alternative memoir of one person’s discoveries about her whakapapa and childhood family, and her place in national society and within Māori literature".